Family Guy season 20: Production

 On September 23, 2020, Fox announced that Family Guy had been renewed for a twentieth and twenty-first season, ensuring that the series would last another two years.

 This season also marks the first full season of the series in which Cleveland Brown is voiced by Arif Zahir, following Mike Henry's departure from the role.
 Henry continues to voice Herbert and other characters.
 Before the premiere, Henry sent a video on Twitter saying that he was "handing the torch" onto Zahir and said a farewell message in Cleveland's voice.

 Starting with "Rock Hard", long-time recurring actor Patrick Warburton was promoted to the main cast.

 20th anniversary

-Fox celebrated the twentieth season with a special digital panel, with a promotional trailer unveiled during the San Diego Comic-Con 2021 Virtual Convention, teasing clips from the season.
-In commemoration, FXX set a near full series marathon of all 19 seasons of the show, running from December 25, 2021 to January 2, 2022.
+Fox celebrated the twentieth season with a special digital panel, with a promotional trailer unveiled during the 2021 San Diego Comic-Con virtual event, teasing clips from the season.
+In commemoration, FXX set a near full series marathon of all 19 seasons of the show, running from December 25, 2021, to January 2, 2022.
 A promotional PSA short made to promote COVID-19 vaccines was released on September 21, 2021.
 MacFarlane himself remarked on the show's milestone.